conventional-logs/conventionallogs.org/content/v0.0.1/index.md

   {
     "severity": "WARN",
     "scope": "web-app",
-    "message": "connection to database reset",
+    "message": "database connection was resetted",
     "timestamp": "2022-05-14T14:16:15+00:00"
   },
   {
     "severity": "ERROR",
     "scope": "web-app",
-    "message": "could not save the user",
+    "message": "user was not saved",
     "timestamp": "2022-05-14T14:16:15+00:10"
   },
   {
     "severity": "ERROR",
     "scope": "web-app",
-    "message": "could not save the user",
+    "message": "user was not saved",
     "timestamp": "2022-05-14T14:16:15+00:10"
   }
 ]
 ```

-### A log entry with a *
-fields* section that contains a discriminant field (user_id) which allows having searchable log messages
+### A log entry with a *fields* section that contains a discriminant field (user_id) which allows having searchable log messages

 ***DO***